Chapter 11: Fortune Upon a Dam

 There was not much time to inspect the dam when they heard something coming from their left.
 Turning, a shadow monster with blades on its arms, legs and back was coming toward them while rolled up in a ball.

-But Nazuchi still had an idea.
+But Nebule still had an idea.
 It sounded like a stupid move, but he held his sword like a bat and swung it before the enemy called a Shadoo Blade could make contact with him.
-Sparks came from both its blades and the Sword of Light before Nazuchi was able to knock the Shadoo Blade onto the sand.
+Sparks came from both its blades and the Sword of Light before Nebule was able to knock the Shadoo Blade onto the sand.

-Nazuchi looked down at his sword, which was glowing orange where it made contact with the enemy's blade.
-It was also steaming as well.
+Nebule looked down at his sword, which was emitting some steam.
 Meanwhile, the Shadoo Blade eventually pulled itself together and gave the two a glare with its glowing yellow eyes.
-Chalk smirked at it, while Nazuchi got in a fighting stance.
+Chalk smirked at it, while Nebule got in a fighting stance.

-"Come on!" challenged Nazuchi, setting the Shadoo Blade off and making it leap over to them.
+"Come on!" challenged Nebule, making the Shadoo Blade leap over to them.
 Chalk painted a hole in the ground where the Shadoo Blade was landing, leading it to fall into the hole.
 "Wait, what? …Oh, don't tell me.
 That was you, wasn't it?"

 "Yup!"
 Chalk declared proudly.
 "Aren't I awesome?"